OpenStickCommunity/gp2040ce-binary-tools/README.md

 ## Miscellaneous

+### Version information

+The GP2040-CE configuration is still changing, so the tools are changing accordingly.
+This project doesn't currently make a huge effort to be backwards compatible, so instead, refer to this:

+* `gp2040ce-binary-tools >=v0.5.1` supports `GP2040-CE >=v0.7.5`.
+* `gp2040ce-binary-tools <=v0.5.0` supported `GP2040-CE <v0.7.5`.

 ### Dumping the GP2040-CE board with picotool

 Some of these tools require a dump of your GP2040-CE board, either the storage section or the whole board, depending on